LIBERTY

 Williams v US, 168 US 382 (1897).
 “It

-he drew the indictment, if the charges made are embraced by some statute in
+when he drew the indictment, if the charges made are embraced by some statute

-force…We must look to the indictment itself, and, IF IT PROPERLY CHARGES AN
+in force…We must look to the indictment itself, and, IF IT PROPERLY CHARGES

-OFFENSE under the laws of the United States, that is sufficient to sustain it,
+AN OFFENSE under the laws of the United States, that is sufficient to sustain

-although the representative of the United States may have supposed that the
+it, although the representative of the United States may have supposed that

 alleged statutory violation could be considered valid.